 Local storage of files on a mobile device can be useful for employees who need to read or edit documents while they are offline, but local storage heightens the risk that documents can be viewed or copied if the device is lost or stolen.
-The first premium feature allows admins to prohibit local storage.
+The first premium feature allows Admins to disable local storage.

-Even if they allow local storage, admin users will be able to set a lifespan for locally-stored files after which these documents will be deleted automatically.
+If local storage is allowed, Admin Users will be able to set a lifespan for locally-stored files after which these documents will be deleted automatically.

 If this option is selected, users will be prompted to set their passcode the next time they log-in to the mobile app.

 Egnyte’s passcode feature allows Admins to practice defense-in-depth.